ribarragi/GIS_portfolio/Final_project_report.md

 Are there any patterns?

 Alcohol sales and consumption are two components of Iowa's social and economic landscape.
 Not only does Iowa produces corn for industrial ethanol (4.5 billion gallons in 2022, contributing with over 25% to total U.S. ethanol production of ~17.5 billion gallons).
 But it is also home to many breweries, distilleries and wineries.
+This analysis excludes beer and wine.

 In Iowa, people spend some 771 million dollars per year in alcoholic beverages, this is around 593.3 dollars per household per year.
 Iowa is the 37th state in terms of spending on alcohol for human consumption.